andre-argolo/andre-argolo/README.md

 ---------------------------
 I'm a junior software developer and I'm currently learning and working with Java, Python.

-I'm interested in Web development, Data engineering, and clean code!
+I'm interested in web development, data engineering, and clean code!

 🏠 - Brazil.